 At the end of the 19 century, Mesilla was the more populous settlement in the area with more than 2,000 residents in 1860; however, the landowners in Mesilla refused to sell rights-of-way when the Atchison, Topeka, and Santa Fe Railway reached the area, opening up an opportunity for the much smaller town of Las Cruces.
 The residents of Las Cruces donated the rights-of-way and land for a depot in Las Cruces and the first train chugged into Las Cruces in 1881.
 Las Cruces continues to grow steadily and was incorporated as a town in 1907.

-The founding of New Mexico State University in 1888 led to the continued growth of Las Cruces as did the establishment of White Sands Missile Range in 1944 and White Sands Test Facility in 1963.
-Las Cruces has also become a popular destination for retirees with warn, sunny weather year around.
+The founding of New Mexico State University in 1888 led to the continued growth of Las Cruces as did the establishment of the White Sands Missile Range in 1944 and the White Sands Test Facility in 1963.
+Las Cruces has also become a popular destination for retirees with warm, sunny weather year-round.

 Morris Hall PLLC in the Las Cruces, New Mexico Community

 Without a doubt, estate planning can be a very serious, and at times overwhelming, endeavor.
 At Morris Hall PLLC we are committed to doing everything we can to make the process as straightforward, and stress-free as possible.
 Our goal is to ensure that you have clear estate planning goals in mind and that we help you reach those goals.